A Welcoming Congregation

 The first Sunday of each month, the entire offering is donated to a local non-profit organization.
 The recipients are chosen by the Social Concerns Action Committee and change quarterly.
-Currently we are supporting the House Farm Workers.
-In the past, we have supported Spirit of Santa Paula, Interface, Project Pride Santa Paula which sponsors a support group for LGBTQ youth that often meets in our church, the Canine Adoption and Rescue League (C.A.R.L), the Boys and Girls Club of Santa Clara Valley, and the One Stop Shower Program housed at El Buen Pastor Methodist Church.
+In the past, we have supported Spirit of Santa Paula, Interface, Project Pride Santa Paula the Canine Adoption and Rescue League (C.A.R.L), the Boys and Girls Club of Santa Clara Valley, One Stop Shower Program housed at El Buen Pastor Methodist Church, the House Farm Workers, Santa Paula Education Foundation, and many more.